ibm-cloud-docs/monitoring/monitor/faq.md

 * Once connected, the only way to disconnect the service instances is to delete either the {{site.data.keyword.mon_full_notm}} or {{site.data.keyword.sysdigsecure_full_notm}} service instance.

 To provision connected services, see [Provisioning an instance](/docs/monitoring?topic=monitoring-provision#provision_ui).

-## The Graduated Tier - Sysdig Secure + Monitoring plan is deprecated.
-How do I keep using {{site.data.keyword.sysdigsecure_short}} functionality?
-{: #faq_5}
-{: faq}

-On 18 January 2024 the {{site.data.keyword.mon_full_notm}} *Graduated Tier - Sysdig Secure + Monitoring* [service plan](/docs/monitoring?topic=monitoring-service_plans) is deprecated.
-If you have {{site.data.keyword.mon_full_notm}} instances currently using the *Graduated Tier - Sysdig Secure + Monitoring* plan, you can continue creating instances using the *Graduated Tier - Sysdig Secure + Monitoring* plan until 18 August 2024.
-New {{site.data.keyword.mon_full_notm}} users will be unable to create instances using the *Graduated Tier - Sysdig Secure + Monitoring* plan after 18 February 2024.

-Existing users of the *Graduated Tier - Sysdig Secure + Monitoring* plan will need to [migrate](/docs/monitoring?topic=monitoring-wpp-migration) to an independent instance of {{site.data.keyword.sysdigsecure_full_notm}} by 18 August 2024.
-On 18 August 2024, any remaining {{site.data.keyword.mon_full_notm}} instances will be downgraded to the *Graduated Tier* plan.
-Users can continue to connect these instances to new {{site.data.keyword.sysdigsecure_full_notm}} instances until the end-of-service of the *Graduated Tier – Sysdig Secure + Monitoring* plan on 18 January 2025.

-New users can [provision](/docs/monitoring?topic=monitoring-provision#provision_ui) connected instances of {{site.data.keyword.mon_full_notm}} and {{site.data.keyword.sysdigsecure_full_notm}} so operational performance monitoring and security vulnerability monitoring data can be obtained from a single monitoring agent running in your orchestrated and non-orchestrated environment.